 I want to make some professional sounding acapellas.

 Play with the frequency settings in Audacity.
 You can make a song sound completely different.
 This program differs from ones like Voice Trap with more capabilities.
-Go step by step from the main article on this page to get the results you are looking for.
+Step by step from the main article on this page to get the results you are looking for.

 Where is the choice to cut off frequencies between 200-400 Hz?